Chart Color Schemes

 The level of cultural diversity witnessed in Suffolk Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Suffolk Park exhibited a higher-than-average cultural diversity, with 13.4% speaking a language other than English at home and 27.3% born overseas.
-Christianity was the predominant religion, accounting for 28.6%.
-Notably, Judaism was overrepresented at 0.7%, compared to 0.1% in Rest of NSW.
+Suffolk Park's cultural diversity is notable, with 13.4% speaking a language other than English at home and 27.3% born overseas.
+Christianity is the predominant religion, at 28.6%.
+Judaism's representation in Suffolk Park is higher than the regional average, comprising 0.7% compared to 0.1%.

 Frequently Asked Questions - Diversity